 The computer science department offers a well-integrated curriculum for its majors and minors and a variety of courses in information technology.
 The department strives for excellence in providing students with a strong foundation in computer science and information technology concepts, processes, tools, and in preparing students to develop analytical, design and communication skills necessary to enter professional careers or graduate schools.

 Computer Science Major

-For almost 35 years, the computer science department at Salem State has offered the opportunity for studying a technology as restless and changeable as any subject matter in the curriculum.
+For almost 40 years, the computer science department at Salem State has offered the opportunity for studying a technology as restless and changeable as any subject matter in the curriculum.
 The academic discipline of computer science has always been to a significant extent driven by existing hardware and software technology.
-Granted accreditation by CAC/ABET, the major in computer and information studies consists of 15 computer science courses (nine required courses plus six others selected according to specific guidelines), together with five support courses in mathematics, physics and science.
+Granted accreditation by CAC/ABET, the major in computer science consists of 14 computer science courses (ten required courses plus four others selected according to specific guidelines), together with nine support courses in mathematics, physics and science.
 Through the choice of one of the following options and appropriate upper-division electives, the student can specialize in a particular area.

-In addition to preparing students for careers in a variety of computer-related areas, the curriculum in computer and information studies also provides a foundation for further study of computer science at the graduate level.
+In addition to preparing students for careers in a variety of computer-related areas, the curriculum in computer science also provides a foundation for further study of computer science at the graduate level.